jasonaaronwilson/omni-archive/README.md

 I considered a different format for values, namely, C/Java/Javascript style strings using "\" as an escape sequence (and of course supporting \uXXXX to retain full unicode support).
+That would have required more logic in all the libraries that process these values.

-I'm still considering a required archive header (which could then also contain a magic number) and potentially list features that a tool must support to manipulate the "car" file.
+I'm still considering a required archive header (which could then also contain a magic number) and potentially list features that a tool must support to manipulate a particular "car" file.

 # Deterministic Builds